 If you suspect your dog may be exhibiting signs of osteoarthritis, it is important to have your dog evaluated by a veterinarian, who will perform a full physical examination, including palpating your dog’s joints and assessing their range of motion.
 Your veterinarian may also recommend X-rays of the affected joints, which will help rule out other conditions that can cause similar symptoms.
 X-rays can also help your veterinarian evaluate the degree of damage to the joint.

-How can Ardent Animal Health help your pet that is dealing with Arthritis?
+How can Ardent Animal Health help?